-The control of sex hormones gets lower, and subsequently, the vaginal lubrication also gets low.
+The control of sex hormones gets lower, and subsequently, vaginal lubrication also gets low.
 Vaginal dryness results in itchiness or soreness around your vagina, frequent urge to urinate, urinary tract infections, and painful sexual intercourse.
 Further, they contribute to your low mood, low sex drive, and sleep disturbances.

 Lower Sex Drive

 Low sex drive means that your feeling of distress from aversion to sex is distressing.
 In women of perimenopausal age, low libido is a result of hormonal drop.
 In addition to hormonal changes, low mood, vaginal dryness, and painful intercourse also play a role in the reduced drive for sex.

 Moreover, physical changes like reduced breast tissue might affect your self-confidence negatively.
 Loss of tone around pubic musculature results in prolapse of the vagina, uterus, or urinary bladder.